Goldman's deal with union: something for everyone

 Although AFSCME does not own many shares in Goldman Sachs directly, its pension plan has about $850 million in assets and its members include many elected leaders of public pension plans with more than $1.7 trillion.

 In addition to Goldman Sachs, AFSCME this year has targeted eight other companies with resolutions to split the top jobs.
-Some have not responded at all, including JPMorgan Chase & Co, Lindsley said.
-Others, such as Johnson & Johnson and Anadarko Petroleum Corp, have made changes she described as positive, though not enough to persuade the union to withdraw its proxy proposals.
+Some have not responded at all, including JPMorgan Chase & Co (JPM.N), Lindsley said.
+Others, such as Johnson & Johnson (JNJ.N) and Anadarko Petroleum Corp (APC.N), have made changes she described as positive, though not enough to persuade the union to withdraw its proxy proposals.

 Johnson & Johnson has said William Weldon will relinquish his CEO role in April though he will remain chairman; Anadarko has announced a similar change.